 Many jobs, including retail jobs and factory work, entail doing the exact same thing over…

 When you think of workplace injuries, the first thing that comes to mind may be of someone falling from a ladder or getting into a car accident while on the job.
-Maybe you even think of illnesses that are commonly in the news, such as mesothelioma.
+Maybe you even think of illnesses that are common in the news, such as mesothelioma.
 Yes, those certainly are workplace injuries and illnesses, but there are also other types of injuries that can happen at work and you might not even realize how serious they are.

 Repetitive motion injuries are real injuries, despite what you may have been told.
 They are serious and deserve to be treated as such, by both the person suffering from them and their employer.